900johnnymendez/configure-ad/README.md

 </p>
 <p>
-Set the domain controller's (dc-1) NIC private ip address as static so it wont change because in Azure the default private ip address could change.
+Set the domain controller's (dc-1) NIC private IP address as static so it wont change because in Azure the default private ip address could change.
 This will make it so that client-1 is able to use dc-1 as the DNS server.
 </p>
 <br />